 Multi-level computer instruction assists students with the English language as well as provides instruction in general academics (reading, math, science, social studies, language arts).
 Instruction is available to better prepare individuals for the workforce.

-This class is for Resident Legal Aliens who want immigration and naturalization information to prepare for American citizenship.
-ESC classes focus on U.S. Government with history topics.
+This is an ESL class for Resident Legal Aliens who want immigration and naturalization information to prepare for United States citizenship.
+The focus of this class is American history and government.
 Resident aliens are prepared for United States citizenship with individualized academic instruction.
 Class size is limited and students wishing to participate must call the ABE office, at (432) 684-5323, for class information.

-In addition to Midland College, classes are held at various locations including Midland College Cogdell Learning Center, Casa de Amigos, WorkforceSolutions-Permain Basin and Williams Regional Technical Training Center, Ft.
+In addition to Midland College, classes are held at various locations including Midland College Cogdell Learning Center, WorkforceSolutions-Permain Basin and Williams Regional Technical Training Center, Ft.
 Stockton.

-Midland College ABE is involved in community partnerships with MISD, MISD Even Start, and Midland Need to Read programs.
+Midland College ABE is involved in community partnerships with MISD, MISD Even Start, Casa de Amigos and Midland Need to Read programs.
 Additional class sites and community partnerships are established as determined by needs and funding.
 For further information, call (432) 685-6819 or check out ABE at www.midland.edu/abe.